LingyeWU/CompSci-Unit-2/README.md

 Second part of the problem was how to send morse code with lights.
 Original protocl was made for use with simple printer so it's to fasr for our light system.
 We had 2 possible solutions.

-- Full code can be accessed in here:[link to English to binary.c](/Code/English to morse.c)
+- Full code can be accessed in here:[link to English to morse.c](https://github.com/LingyeWU/CompSci-Unit-2/blob/master/Code/English%20to%20morse.c)

 - Identifying key steps in coding: